 Visiting the Statue of Liberty is a must-do in New York City, but there are plenty of other nearby attractions you should consider adding to your itinerary.
 From historical sites to beautiful parks, these attractions allow you to further immerse yourself in the rich culture and history of the area.

 These attractions and the iconic Statue of Liberty create a well-rounded experience of New York City's history, culture, and natural beauty.
-Make sure to include them in your visit to appreciate the area's rich heritage and diversity truly.
+Ensure you include them in your visit to appreciate the area's rich heritage and diversity.